**We are hiring an executive editor. Please read more about this position, and apply!**

-The Texas National Security Review is a new kind of journal committed to excellence, scholarly rigor, and big ideas.
+The Texas National Security Review is an interdisciplinary journal that is committed to excellence, scholarly rigor, and big ideas.

 Launched in 2017 by War on the Rocks and the University of Texas, we aim for articles published in this journal to end up on university syllabi and the desks of decision-makers, and to be cited as the foundational research and analysis on world affairs.